-Whether you are a student, a working person, an adventurous lad or a homebody, you will need the right type of footwear for your everyday tasks.
+Whether you are a student, a working person, an adventurous lad or a homebody, you will need the right type of footwear for walking on hard surfaces or your everyday tasks.
 They say that good shoes will take you to good places.
 However, most of us are not just after the designs but after the protection our shoes offer.

 You could be wondering what type of footwear that protects your entire foot is available in the market these days.
 So many types of shoes to choose from so we listed down the best footwear we know that also offers protection and comfort to your feet.